wp-plugins/slideshow-jquery-image-gallery/readme.txt

 *   Slides can now be randomized.
 *   Multiple slideshows can now be shown with each its separate styling.
 *   Users can now search insertable images by post id.

+= 2.1.18 =
+*   Text slide descriptions are now displayed in text areas, making editing of long descriptions more convenient.
+*   Backgrounds of text slides can now be set to transparent by leaving the 'Background color' field empty.
+*   Settings are now loaded from a JavaScript variable, so (the major) search engines won't read them as actual content.

 = 2.1.17 =
 *   Fixed: Invalid argument being supplied for the foreach loop in SlideshowPluginPostType on line 352